-Become an aid worker abroad
+Become a humanitarian aid worker abroad

 Every year, the Finnish Red Cross sends more than two hundred experts in various fields out to the world.
 They form part of the Red Cross and Red Crescent chain of aid and work in cooperation with the local, regional and international aid community.